simpkins/de1plus-mqtt/README.md

 To install, connect your Decent's tablet to a computer with a USB cable so you can transfer files to it.
-Inside the `de1plus/plugins` directory on the tablet, create a folder named `mqtt` and copy both the `plugin.tcl` and `settings.tdb` files into this directory.
+Inside the `de1plus/plugins` directory on the tablet, create a folder named `mqtt` and copy the `plugin.tcl` file into this directory.

 ## Overriding Android Doze Mode